aviaryan/awesome-no-login-web-apps/README.md

 * [AnyAudio](http://anyaudio.in/) - Stream and download music
 * [Muki](https://muki.io) - WebAudio-based chiptune & MIDI player, with a nice collection of video game music
 * [MusixHub](http://www.musixhub.com) - Play artists and albums video songs online, powered by Youtube
+* [plug.dj](https://plug.dj/) - Listen to thousands of DJs, powered by Youtube, sign-in required to become a DJ

 ### Graphics, Image and Design